 Electronic communication is constantly changing.
-E-mail is great for fast and effective communication, but basic rules for communication and respect should still be kept in mind.
-While e-mail is certainly a more informal form of communication, here are some tips for effective and courteous e-mail communication.
+Email is great for fast and effective communication, but basic rules for clarity, courtesy, and respect should still be kept in mind.
+While email is certainly a more informal form of communication, here are some tips for effective and civil email communication.

 1. Let it simmer.